zeroibc/my-mac-os/km/readme.md

 Just to emphasize how much KM has impacted my life.
 My most used macro from all these macros I share is macro to open Safari browser which I've ran [some 117,091 times](https://i.imgur.com/09KfToP.png) since I made it.

-I also really love using [Alfred Maestro](https://github.com/iansinnott/alfred-maestro) workflow that lets me search through my entire KM library of actions to activate.
+I also love using [Alfred Maestro](https://github.com/iansinnott/alfred-maestro) workflow that lets me search through my entire KM library of actions to activate.

 ## KM Plugins
-It is advised you install these KM plugins as they really make using KM editor more pleasant.
+It is advised you install these KM plugins as they make using KM editor more pleasant.
 - [KMFAM - Favourite actions and macros](https://forum.keyboardmaestro.com/t/macro-kmfam-favorite-actions-and-macros/4854) - This plugin lets you save complex and non complex actions and macros.
 You can then search over these actions and macros to quickly add them.

 ## Macros